refactors/github-profile-widget/readme.txt

 == Installation ==

-1. Install [Widget Name] via the WordPress.org plugin directory or uploading the files to your server.
+1. Install "GitHub Profile Widget" via the WordPress.org plugin directory or uploading the files to your server.
-2. Go to your widgets dashboard and add "[Widget Title]".
+2. Go to your widgets dashboard and add "GitHub Profile Widget".
-3. Select your options.
+3. Fill your GitHub username.
 4. Click save and you are done.

 == Screenshots ==